urbanjost/M_attr/README.md

 ## USER DOCUMENTATION

-### Individual man-pages
+### Individual man-pages as HTML

  - An [index](https://urbanjost.github.io/M_attr/man3.html) to HTML versions
-   of the manpages describes all the routines.
+   of the man-pages describes all the routines.
 Alternatively, they may be accessed individually:
    - [M_attr](https://urbanjost.github.io/M_attr/M_attr.3M_attr.html)  -- An overview of the M_attr module
    - [attr](https://urbanjost.github.io/M_attr/attr.3M_attr.html)  -- the main function
    - [attr_mode](https://urbanjost.github.io/M_attr/attr_mode.3M_attr.html)  -- setting processed or plain output mode
    - [attr_update](https://urbanjost.github.io/M_attr/attr_update.3M_attr.html)  -- customizing

-### All manpages amalgamated
+### All man-pages amalgamated as HTML

  - Another view of these documents (that uses javascript to combine all the HTML descriptions of the manpages) is in a [book_](https://urbanjost.github.io/M_attr/BOOK_M_attr.html) form that can easily be printed as a single document.

+## real man-pages
 Tthese documents are contained in the docs/ directory along with one more forat - archive files of man(1) pages that can be installed on ULS (Unix-Like Systems):